-Many business owners think of an S Corp as a type of company, like an LLC.
-But it’s actually a tax election—a specific way you ask the IRS to treat your business’s profits.
-This distinction is the foundation of smart financial management.
-By choosing this tax status, you unlock the ability to use pass-through taxation, avoiding the “double taxation” of C Corps and potentially lowering your self-employment tax burden.
-But making this election is just the first step.
-The real value comes from implementing effective s corp tax planning strategies that align with your business goals.
-This article breaks down the essential tactics, from setting a reasonable salary to timing distributions, so you can confidently make the most of your S Corp status.
+Here’s something many business owners miss: an S Corp isn’t a type of company.
+It’s a tax election—a strategic choice you make with the IRS.
+Getting this right is the foundation of smart financial management.
+By choosing S Corp status, you can avoid the dreaded “double taxation” of C Corps and seriously lower your self-employment tax burden.
+But the election is just step one.
+The real power comes from effective tax planning for s corporations.
+This article breaks down the essential s corp tax planning tactics, from setting a reasonable salary to timing distributions, so you can confidently keep more of your hard-earned money.

 Key Takeaways

-What Is an S Corp for Tax Purposes?
+What Does an S Corp Mean for Your Taxes?

 You’ve probably heard business owners talk about S corps, but it’s a commonly misunderstood term.
 An S corp isn’t a type of business entity like an LLC or a partnership.
 Instead, it’s a tax election—a specific way you ask the IRS to tax your business.
 This designation can offer significant advantages, especially for small and mid-sized businesses, by changing how your company’s profits are handled at tax time.